iot-salzburg/reproducible-research-with-gpu-jupyter/README.md

     sudo chmod -R g+X work/           # set the executable permission
     ```

+### Calkit Integration

+This work is also compatible with [calkit](https://docs.calkit.org/).
+A demonstration of calkit can be found in the branch [calkit-integration](https://github.com/iot-salzburg/reproducible-research-with-gpu-jupyter/tree/calkit-integration) with the [calkit README.md](https://github.com/iot-salzburg/reproducible-research-with-gpu-jupyter/blob/calkit-integration/docs/calkit.md).

 <br>

 ## Cite This Work

 When you are using GPU-Jupyter for the development of your academic work and its reproduction, please cite the framework in your publication as:

 ```
 Schranz, C., Pilosov, M., Beeking, M. (2025).
 GPU-Jupyter: A Framework for Reproducible Deep Learning Research.
-[Manuscript submitted for publication] In Interdisciplinary Data Science Conference.
+[Accepted in] Interdisciplinary Data Science Conference.
+Preprint-DOI: 10.13140/RG.2.2.15549.99040
 ```

 By streamlining environment management, **GPU-Jupyter reduces barriers to reproducibility**, fostering an open and trustworthy research culture.